tommasoTubaldo/RT-KalmanNet/README.md

-Final project of the course **"Learning Dynamical Systems"** regarding the implementation and evaluation of a Robust Tailored KalmanNet.
+## RT-KalmanNet: A Robust Tailored Neural Network Aided Kalman Filtering Approach

-## Abstract
+### Abstract

 The well-known SOTA model for non-linear state estimation is the Extended Kalman Filter [1–3].
 However, if the knowledge of the noise covariances is not available or there are model uncertainties, the EKF performs poorly due to lack of robustness.